quangnvo/pca-plot/README.md

 Detailed instructions for installation and independent operation can be found in the section below.

 When integrated into Micromix, the application operates within an `<iframe>` tag.
-It retrieves a `config` number from the Micromix URL.
+It will retrieve a `config` number from the Micromix URL.
 The `config` number is then used to access the Micromix MongoDB.
 The data corresponding to the `config` number is fetched and loaded into the application for further use.

 <p>&nbsp;</p>